BhumikaAggwl/chatterbot_tts/README.md

 # chatterbot_tts
 This is a flask api code to be deployed on kaggle and train the model on custom voice so that text given in a certain way be given as sound given
-Okay, here's the documentation converted into a README.md format, including common errors to avoid and troubleshooting tips specifically for your Kaggle environment.

 ```markdown
 # Chatterbox TTS FastAPI Application on Kaggle